-- □ Verify on the Testing Room Materials Report forms that the materials returned by each proctor match the materials you initially issued to them. - □ Count materials by hand.
+□ Using the Testing Room Materials Report forms, verify the materials returned by each proctor match the materials you initially issued to them.

+- Ensure the proctor or support staff have transcribed answers to a scannable answer sheet when necessary: for answers recorded in the test book, use of a braille device, or use of a computer to record answers. - □ Count materials by hand.
 Record your counts for use on the Coordinator Report Form (CRF).
-As you count, do a spot check to ensure that all required information is filled in on the front (fields 1-9) and back (fields A-C) of the answer sheets. - ☐ Ask that each proctor double-check their room to see if anything has been left behind, either by staff or by students.

-If a test book or Essay book is discovered missing after students have been dismissed, contact the Illinois Educator Help Line immediately.
+As you count, do a spot check to ensure that all required information is filled in on the front (fields 1-9) and back (fields A-C) of the answer sheets. - Ask each proctor to double-check their room to see if anything has been left behind, either by staff or by students. - If a test book or Essay book is discovered missing after students have been dismissed, contact the Illinois Educator Help Line immediately.
 Report the incident on an IR.
-Speak with the Illinois Educator Help Line before returning any test materials.

-- ☐ Make sure each staff member has signed the Testing Staff Agreement. - ☐ Review and sign IRs.
+Speak with the Illinois Educator Help Line before returning any test materials. - Make sure each staff member has signed the Testing Staff Agreement. - Review and sign IRs.
 Confirm your school (AI) code is gridded correctly.
 If needed, complete additional IR(s).
-Note any student irregularities that may require a makeup. - $\square$ Release staff members.
+Note any student irregularities that may require a makeup. - \Box Release staff members.